seanmclane/mesaoverland/src/content/campers/flatbed/fulllong.md

 ---
-name: Full Size 8' Flat Bed
+name: Full-Size 8' Flatbed
-short_description: Fits full size trucks with 8' flat beds
+short_description: Fits full-size trucks with 8' flatbeds
 description: "Designed for full-size flatbed trucks with aftermarket flatbeds such as a Ram 3500 or a Ford 350. "
 photo: /images/uploads/20231226_124421.jpg